fpaint/dpd/README.md

 ## Usage

-First of all, it have two models with useful data inside. `Dpd::Locality` is a collection of localities, supported by DPD. `Dpd::Terminal` is a collection of all DPD parcel shops.
+First of all, it has two models with useful data inside. `Dpd::Locality` is a collection of localities, supported by DPD. `Dpd::Terminal` is a collection of all DPD parcel shops.
 Not all of the localities have a parcel shops.
+Shops have an address, geo location and full description how to find.

 To fill the collections with actual data from DPD API use rake tasks: